syazamm/Gym-Attendance-System/README.md

 # 🏋️‍♂️ Gym Attendance System

 The Gym Attendance System is a PHP-based web application designed to streamline gym member management and attendance tracking.
-Utilizing RFID technology, the system allows for efficient member registration, real-time attendance monitoring, and administrative control, enhancing the overall management of gym operations.([github.com][1])
+Utilizing RFID technology, the system allows for efficient member registration, real-time attendance monitoring, and administrative control, enhancing the overall management of gym operations.

 ---